Aurora, Ohio: History

 In 1799, Ebenezer Sheldon, a former Revolutionary War soldier, settled in Aurora and built a cabin on east pioneer trail.
 Shortly after, he brought his family from Connecticut to live in the new settlement.
 In 1807 alone, 72 settlers came to Aurora, and two years later, the first frame house was built.
-Most people in Aurora at the time lived along the three main roads; The Cleveland-Warren road, the Chillicothe-Turnpike, and the Old Mill road.
+Most people in Aurora at the time lived along the three main roads; The Cleveland–Warren road, the Chillicothe Turnpike, and the Old Mill road.
 At the intersection of the three roads, inns and stores were built for settlers and travelers in Aurora.
 By the mid-1800s, the Chillicothe road was lined with shops, hotels, taverns, and a school.
 In 1862, one of the first cheese factories, the Silver Creek Cheese Factory, was built by Frank and Elisha Hurd.
 Ten years later, in 1872, the Aurora Station was constructed, and it became a major commercial area for the town.
 By the end of the 1800s, seven schools had been built, and the existing church in Aurora was also created.

 In 1904, four million pounds of cheese was produced in Aurora cheese factories, making it the biggest cheese producer in the United States.
 One year later, Aurora's stone sidewalk was completed, stretching from Aurora Station to Town Center.
 In 1913, a flood destroyed the Silver Creek Factory.
 One of its creators, Frank Hurd, stayed in the cheese industry until 1921.
 The Aurora cheese industry would be on decline from then on.

-In 1929, Aurora would become a village, with its first mayor being Lee Gould.
-Later, the remaining areas of the Aurora township would be annexed into the village.
-By 1970, Aurora had reached a population of almost six and a half thousand residents, and its population would grow by about two thousand in the next decade.
-In 1971, Aurora would become a city.
+In 1929, Aurora became a village, with its first mayor being Lee Gould.
+Later, the remaining areas of the Aurora Township were annexed into the village.
+By 1970, Aurora had reached a population of almost 6,500 residents, and its population would grow by about 2,000 in the next decade.
+Aurora became a city in 1971.